 COVID-19 has exacerbated the economic vulnerabilities of Colombia, but there seems to be a bright spot for the country’s economy.
 According to The Organisation for Economic Co-operation and Development (OECD), Colombia’s GDP will grow by 6.1% in 2022, and by 2.1% in 2023.
-Private consumption will be the main driver of its recovery, driven by a gradual pick-up of employment.
+Private consumption will be the main driver of its recovery, driven by a gradual uptick in employment.

 As a complement to this article, we recommend reading our Infographic: How Colombians Buy Online.

 Colombia E-commerce Market Overview

 The final 2021 report by Cámara Colombiana de Comercio Electrónico (Colombian Chamber of Electronic Commerce, or CCCE per the Spanish-language acronym) indicates that 2021 e-commerce sales in Colombia were 39.9 trillion Colombian pesos (US$10.7 billion), an 40.2% increase from 2020.

 At Americas Market Intelligence (AMI), we calculate e-commerce market size year over year.
 We work in all merchant verticals, PC, mobile and in-app purchases, cross border e-commerce transactions using a locally issued card and all card-not-present transactions, such as recurring payments.

 As such, AMI analysis indicates that in 2021, the e-commerce market in Colombia produced more than US$22,4 billion in sales, 26% growth over 2020.

 Projections for E-Commerce in Colombia

 By the end of 2023, the CCCE expects that e-commerce volume in Colombia will grow by 14% over 2022.
 There are already some data for Q1 2023 in Colombia in which the CCCE reported 15.1 trillion Colombian pesos in e-commerce sales (US$3.7 billion), 24.1% more than the same period of 2022, and 83% more than Q1 2021.

-On the other hand, according to AMI analysis, the e-commerce market in Colombia will grow by 22% in 2022 to reach US$23.3 billion.
-Also, e-commerce in Colombia will have a compound annual growth rate (CAGR) of 24% between 2021 and 2025, so e-commerce volume in Colombia will reach US$45.2 billion by the end of 2025.
+On the other hand, according to AMI analysis, the e-commerce market in Colombia will grow by 26% in 2022 to reach a volume of US$28.3 billion.
+Also, AMI forecasts that e-commerce in Colombia will have a compound annual growth rate (CAGR) of 26% between 2021 and 2025, so e-commerce volume in Colombia will reach US$56.8 billion by the end of 2025.